Joshua-Riek/x86-bootloader/README.md

-## NASM Bootloader
+## NASM Bootloaders
-A small 512 byte program that is capable of finding, loading, then executing a program on a FAT12/16 formatted floppy or hard disk (including USB and CDs).
+Two small 512 byte programs that are capable of finding, loading, then executing a program on a FAT12/16 formatted floppy or hard disk (including USB and CDs).
 Typically, this would be used as a boot sector for an operating system, second stage bootloader, or low level kernel.